rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-18-traits-sprint-2.md

 Oftentimes we'll get a bug report where Chalk doesn't report the result one would expect.
 And as anyone who has maintained a piece of software knows, getting a minimal reproduction is difficult.
 What makes it even more difficult is that the goals and programs that Chalk understands are a "lowered" form of actual Rust code, which means not only do we have to make a minimal *Rust* example, but also a minimal *Chalk* example.

 In order to help make this process easier, we have started to make a logging shim for Chalk to generate programs that Chalk can run and reproduce the bug.
-Moreso, it should be able to be used seemlessly, regardless of the user of Chalk, whether it be rustc, rust-analyzer, or anything else.
+Moreso, it should be able to be used seamlessly, regardless of the user of Chalk, whether it be rustc, rust-analyzer, or anything else.

 ### Documentation in the Chalk book